kndtran/kndtran/README.md

    - https://arxiv.org/abs/2210.06408
    - This work is the open sourcing of parts of our internal evaluation process for the SRL (Semantic Role Labeling) task.
 I developed the project structure, pipelines, tests, comparison and evaluation scripts, and various utility functions to glue everything together.

+---

+Short Bio:

+Khoi-Nguyen Tran is a senior research software engineer in the Conversational AI group at IBM Research - Almaden, where he leads the development of software solutions for research.
+His expertise is in model evaluation and the AI data lifecycle, where he has delivered many solutions that reduce the friction across the organization to conduct research.
+He has also delivered core research technologies, including ML and NLP models, to multiple IBM products under the Watson (and soon watsonx) brand.

+Khoi is also known for his work on applying machine learning and NLP to solve business problems.
+In these areas, he has published over 20 peer-reviewed articles and been granted 12 patents.
+His contributions have also been recognized by 4 prestigious IBM technical awards.

+Khoi is an IEEE Senior Member.
+He is a member of the Australia-Vietnam Leadership Dialogue (1 of 20 selected biennially) and represented Australian young scientists at the Heidelberg Laureate Forum (1 of 200 selected worldwide annually).
+He has served as a reviewer for multiple conferences and journals in the data science and machine learning communities, and more recently in the NLP communities through the ACL Rolling Review (ARR).
+He received his undergraduate and Ph.D. degrees from The Australian National University.

 <!--
 **kndtran/kndtran** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.